Redlands College has a successful and extensive Vocational Education and Training (VET) program which commenced in 1997.

 The combination of qualifications and work experience at the Grand View Hotel led to Amanda working as a school-based apprentice studying under internationally renowned French chef Gilles De Beze and winning South East Qld School-based Apprentice of the Year.

-Alex completed Certificate II and III in Hospitality (Years 11 and 12) then went on to study a Diploma of Hospitality at TAFE Queensland where she was selected for an internship at École Hôtelière de Lausanne, Switzerland (the world’s leading hospitality school).
-Alex is currently studying a dual degree at Griffith University (Bachelor in International Tourism/Hotel Management and a Bachelor in Business) and currently works at Sofitel Hotel, Brisbane.
+Alex completed Certificate II and III in Hospitality in Years 11 and 12, then went on to study a Diploma of Hospitality at TAFE Queensland where she was selected for an internship at École Hôtelière de Lausanne, Switzerland (the world’s leading hospitality school).
+She then went on to study a dual degree at Griffith University (Bachelor in International Tourism/Hotel Management and a Bachelor in Business) and currently works at Sofitel Hotel, Noosa Pacific Resort as the Events Executive.

-Casey completed Certificate III in Design Fundamentals through the TAFE at school program in Years 11 and 12 as well as Certificate III in Business and Certificate II in Skills for Work and Vocational Pathways.
-Casey was accepted into a dual degree Bachelor of Commerce/Bachelor of Business Administration at Australian Catholic University (ACU) and commenced studying this year.
+Casey completed Certificate III in Design Fundamentals through the TAFE at school program in Years 11 and 12 as well as Certificate III in Business and Certificate II in Skills for Work through the VET Program.
+In 2020, Casey began a dual degree Bachelor of Commerce/Bachelor of Business Administration at Australian Catholic University (ACU), then in 2021 was accepted into a Bachelor of Laws (Honours) at Queensland University of Technology (QUT).

 After a very successful work experience placement with Stradbroke Flyer Rhys was offered a school-based traineeship with them.
 Rhys is studying a Certificate III in Maritime Operations as he works towards becoming a Ship’s Master on commercial vessels up to 24 metres.
-Rhys is also studying a Certificate III in Screen and Media through the TAFE at School program.
+Rhys has also completed a Certificate III in Screen and Media through the TAFE at School program.

 As a school RTO, Redlands College has a complaints and appeals policy specific to the RTO operations.